slaclab/rogue/docs/src/interfaces/stream/sending.rst

    typedef std::shared_ptr<MyCustomMaster> MyCustomMasterPtr;

-The std::copy call works very well for moving data between two standard C++ iterators.
+The std::copy call is the safest method for moving frame data round using The FrameIterator class.
 It will properly deal with iterators which manage non-contiguous buffers, which may be the case when allocating new Frames.
 For example when sending large data frames over a UDP interface, the Slave which allocates the buffer may create a Frame consisting up a number of 1500 byte frames which may exist at random locations in memory.
-If we are to use std::copy in this case, it will detect that the passed iterator range is non-contiguous, and default to a less performant method of copying data byte by byte.

-In order to ensure the best possible performance, the Rogue :ref:`interfaces_stream_frame_iterator` provides mechanisms for iterating through each contiguous buffer.
+This however comes at a performance penalty as the iterator is updated on each access to the underlying Frame data.
+In order to move data in the most effecient way, it is best to use std::memcpy with the data pointer interface provided by the Buffer class.
+The Rogue :ref:`interfaces_stream_frame_iterator` provides mechanisms for iterating through each contiguous buffer.
 The following example performs a data copy from a passed data buffer into the Rogue frame, ensuring that the most efficient copy methods are used:

 .. code-block:: c